 Designed to support the development of critical reading skills across content areas.
 A transactional model of reading will be examined to enhance the importance of active, engaged reading for comprehension.
 Specific strategies to develop reading skills using a highly interactive approach.
+NOTE: Students must pass ENGL 201U with a grade of "C" or better in order to advance to ENGL 203U.
+ENGL 201U is required and must be repeated if a grade of "C" or higher is not earned; grades of "C-" or lower will not meet the requirements of the course.
+Students who are assigned a grade of "Y" in ENGL 201U must successfully complete the course before progessing to ENGL 203U.
 3 sem. hrs.